US Novelist Paul Auster Dies Aged 77 - UrduPoint

 "He never lost touch with human suffering, and connectedness, and it made him the beloved writer he has become," she said.

-Auster grew up in Newark, New Jersey, the son of Jewish Polish immigrants.
+Auster was born in 1947 and grew up in Newark, New Jersey, the son of Jewish Polish immigrants.

+He moved to New York to attend Columbia University where he studied French, Italian and British literature.

+The three books in the series were "City of Glass" in 1985, followed by "Ghosts" and "The Locked Room" in 1986.

+Many of his novels deal with the role of chance and coincidence in shaping his characters' destiny.

-His gift for sharp dialogue -- Auster mercilessly edited himself for sentence rhythm -- was key to the success of "Smoke," which he wrote and co-directed, about a Brooklyn smoke shop owner played by Harvey Keitel.
+His gift for sharp dialogue -- Auster mercilessly edited himself for sentence rhythm -- was key to the success of "Smoke," which he wrote and co-directed, about a Brooklyn tobacconist played by Harvey Keitel.

+He also he wrote and co-directed "Blue in the Face" -- another Brooklyn-based story -- with the same director, Wayne Wang.

 In 2017 he broke with his concise style to deliver a 866-page tome, "4 3 2 1", charting American society through the life of an everyman, Archie Ferguson.